grichardsldn/jobtracking/README.md

 # jobtracking
-express inteface to a mysql notes database
+express interface to a mysql notes database.